BIGJRA/BIGJRA.github.io/rejuv.md

 - HURRY AND FREE ME!
 (Marianette -4)
 - It's okay, stay calm (Marianette +4)

-The first two rooms are not too hard, grab the *Max Repel* while you’re at it.
+The first two rooms are not too hard, grab the *Max Repel* while you're at it.
 In the final room, you just must push the colored statues onto the respective tile without getting caught by Tangrowth, then guide Tangrowth to its own tile.